mdlincoln/mdlincoln.github.io/pages/plotly.md

 ![Fork and edit button in plot.ly](/assets/images-display/plotly_fork.png)

 This will copy the data to your account, and open the editing and plotting interface.

-## Variables, observations, values

-It helps to be specific about the different elements of a data table.

-- **Variables**: These are the columns of the table, all the distinct kinds of information we have for each of our observations.
-- **Observations**: These are the rows of the table, one for each discrete object or unit of our study
-- **Values**: These are the cells of the table, one value for every variable for every observation.

 ## Data Provenance